YoeDistro/yoe-distro/docs/build-requirements.md

 will likely require 64GB of RAM.
 We recommend at least 16GB and preferably 32 or 64GB.

-Yocto agressively parallizes the build, so it will max it your CPUs.
+Yocto aggressively parallelizes the build, so it will max out your CPUs.
 Generally, you need to have 2GB of RAM for each virtual core.
-To determine the number of cores, run `cat /proc/cpus` and locate the `siblings` field.
-For x86 CPUS, this is typically twice the number of CPU cores due to hyperthreading.
+To determine the number of cores, run `cat /proc/cpuinfo` and locate the `siblings` field.
+For x86 CPUs, this is typically twice the number of CPU cores due to hyperthreading.

 ```
 processor       : 0